LunarLambda/meson-gba/README.md

-# meson-gba-toolchain - Modern GBA Development with Meson
+# meson-gba - Modern GBA Development with Meson

 This project provides [Meson][meson-build] build files for various Game Boy Advance libraries and tools.
 Everything is compiled from source as needed (see